Brandon-mcn/FFNAUtest/content/about.md

 ### Where do we meet?

 We meet every Tuesday morning from 8:30-9:30 in the SBS West faculty lounge, room 202.
-Please join uu :)
+Please join us!

 ### What can you do?